 Here are some other things I had forgotten about Lock, Stock and Two Smoking Barrels.

 - Sting is in it.
-How on earth did I forget that.
+How on earth did I forget that?
 And while his part isn’t as prominent as in Dune… no, I’ll rephrase that… while is role isn’t as memorable as in Dune, he is very good.
 He’s had a funny old acting career, Sting, but this is one of the highlights.

 - Rob Bryden too, in one of his first roles on tv or film.
 He plays a traffic warden.
 As you can imagine, given the British love of parking illegally and not seeing the problem with it, his character suffers various misfortunes.

 - Vinnie Jones isn’t quite as good as you remember.
-He was the real breakout star of Ritchie’s first couple of movies, going to Hollywood and becoming an X-Man and everything, but while he clearly has great presence from the start the acting isn’t all that.
+He was the real breakout star of Ritchie’s first couple of movies, going to Hollywood and becoming an X-Man and everything, but while he clearly has great presence from the start, the acting isn’t all that.
 In fact he isn’t nearly as good as a certain other retired sportsman making his acting debut… that’s right…

 - Jason Statham, who makes a pretty solid debut.
 It’s no Eddie Murphy in 48hrs or anything, but he shows plenty of promise.

 - However, the main thing I had forgotten was how much fun the film was.
 There’s a reason so few of the British gangster films that followed Lock, Stock are remembered today.
-Well, let’s be honest, there are a lot of reasons, but chief among them is their inability to recreate the tone of Lock, Stock, which manages to make you worry for the safety of some characters while also having the deaths of others as punchlines.
+Well, let’s be honest, there are a lot of reasons for that but chief among them is their inability to recreate the tone of Lock, Stock, which manages to make you worry for the safety of some characters while also having the deaths of others as punchlines.
 It’s a delicate balancing act and most of the films that followed it either failed to recreate it or succeeded as movies by trying something else.